 For some, the added value that comes from choosing these services over cable is enough, but for those who have savings as their top priority, this situation is not desirable.

 A good solution is to work with some of your friends or family members to share accounts.
 Most services allow you to have as many as five users, and they are pretty liberal about how many devices can stream at once.
+Letting go of traditional TV is so easy nowadays that there are even step-by-step cord cutting guides for beginners.

 This means you can team up with four or five people and have each one purchase a subscription.
 Then, you can share login information, meaning everyone gets all the services they might want for the price of one.